-A: It depends on the weight of the air vehicle.
+A: It depends on the weight of the air vehicle and if you plan to operate for commercial or civil purposes..
 Please contact the manufacturer for specifications, ask the hobby shop where you bought it or weigh it if you have a sensitive scale.
 We keep a running list of vehicles that require registration, so if you have information you don’t see on our site, please send it to us and we’ll update the web page.
-The weight limit is about the same as two sticks of butter, so if you are unsure, it may be best to register anyway.

 Q: I live near a small airport that has no tower and little traffic.
 Do I need to stay five miles away from it?